What you need to know about working with influencers

 It is important to remember to not only contact the influencers with the biggest following.
 Having a massive follower count does not mean they are right for your brand.
 Make the most of your niche - are you an ethical brand?
 Go after the smaller, sustainable bloggers whose audience is more likely to invest more money into fairly made products.
 It will be a lot more beneficial to align with influencers who are less known on the whole, but are more respected within the specific target market you are in.

-This is perhaps the most important point to make about working with influencers - sending products is all well and good, but for many blogging is a full time career and unfortunately most landlords won't accept clothes as payment.
+This is perhaps the most important point to make about working with influencers - sending products is all well and good, but for many being an influencer is a full time career and unfortunately most landlords won't accept clothes as payment.
 Many influencers will be happy to take a product for free, but don't expect that they'll post just because you've gifted them.
 Unless you've paid them, social coverage is no guarantee.

 People are turning to Instagram for recommendations and more and more consumers trust influencers and their peers above anybody else.
 Want to leverage the power of influencers to increase your brand awareness, strengthen your social media presence and drive sales?
 Have a look at what it can do for your brand here.